 Finished release [optimized] target(s) in 0.0 secs

-The “dev” and “release” notifications here indicate that the compiler is using different profiles.
+The dev and release shown in this build output indicate that the compiler is using different profiles.

-Customizing Release Profiles

 Cargo has default settings for each of the profiles that apply when there aren’t any [profile.*] sections in the project’s Cargo.toml file.
-By adding [profile.*] sections for any profile we want to customize, we can choose to override any subset of the default settings.
+By adding [profile.*] sections for any profile we want to customize, we can override any subset of the default settings.
 For example, here are the default values for the opt-level setting for the dev and release profiles:

-Filename: Cargo.toml
+Cargo.toml

 [profile.dev]